Team Building | By Duncan Haughey | Read time minutes

 First, let's understand what makes a high-performing team and then the type of people needed:

 Understanding the difference between a good team and a brilliant team is crucial.
-Brilliant teamwork is supported by SMEs behind the scenes.
-People need to work together to achieve the common goal.
+SMEs behind the scenes support brilliant teamwork.
+People need to work together to achieve a common goal.
 There are no excuses, pessimism or reluctance to change.

 A Common Goal